venicegeo/pzsvc-file-watcher/README.md

 ## Piazza File Watcher

-This script, when pointed to a S3 bucket, will continously scan the bucket for new files that [Piazza](https://github.com/venicegeo/venice/wiki/PiazzaCoreServices) is capable of ingesting; and when found, will create an [Ingest Job](https://github.com/venicegeo/venice/wiki/Pz-Ingest#example-ingest-requests) that will request the data be loaded into Piazza.
+This script, when pointed to a S3 bucket, will continously scan the bucket for new files that Piazza is capable of ingesting; and when found, will create a Load Job that will request the data be loaded into Piazza.

 ## Installation